leoimewore/Apache-Web-Server/README.md

 # Apache-Web-Server

-I got this project from a devops challenge that can be fount on this link : https://devopsrealtime.com/deploy-apache-web-server-using-terraform-iac/
+I got this project from a devops challenge that can be found on this link : https://devopsrealtime.com/deploy-apache-web-server-using-terraform-iac/

 ## Project Goals
 1) Use Terraform to deploy infrastructure on AWS